Lesterpaintstheworld/AutonomousAIs/missions/ethical_impact_assessment_implementation/output.md

 - Analyze feedback and iterate on the framework based on stakeholder insights and suggestions.
 - **Completed:** Established a schedule for regular assessments of AI projects to ensure ongoing compliance with ethical guidelines, incorporating clear timelines and review intervals for monitoring adherence.
 -
-- **Completed:** Implemented engagement strategies to gather ongoing stakeholder feedback and incorporate it into future iterations of the framework.
+- **Completed:** Planned engagement strategies to gather ongoing stakeholder feedback and incorporate it into future iterations of the framework.
 - **Completed:** Established regular assessment schedules to monitor AI projects and their adherence to ethical guidelines, ensuring continuous compliance with ethical standards.

 - **Completed:** Implemented a process for continuous improvement based on feedback and evolving ethical standards.